Magic Kingdom Park

 Main Street, U.S.A.

-Main Street, U.S.A. is the first thing you see when you enter the park.
-It is a turn-of-the-century American town lined with shops, sweet treats, and ice cream.
+Main Street, U.S.A. is what you see first when you enter.
+It’s a turn-of-the-century American town with shops, sweet treats, and ice cream.
 The Main Street Confectionery and Plaza Ice Cream Parlor are popular stops.
 The Walt Disney World Railroad station sits above the entrance.
-Town Square Theater is where you can meet Mickey Mouse.
+Town Square Theater is where you meet Mickey Mouse.

 The shops along Main Street, U.S.A. stay open after the park closes, so you can browse and grab a last treat on your way out.